 Per Metro Code 7.07.070, Business Income Tax is assessed at the entity level.
 Partnerships that acquire assets have basis in the assets (partnership basis), while the partners have basis in their individual interest in the partnership (partner basis).
 Sales of partnership interests can create disparity between partnership and transferee partner basis.
-IRS Section 754 allows some remedy for this disparity at the partnership level by allowing the partnership to increase its basis and related depreciation.
-However, this allowance is allocated (through Schedule K and K-1) to only the involved partner(s).
-While the form of the Section 754 election is a partnership transaction, in substance it is deemed to be a partner-level transaction because it relates directly to the calculation of transferee partner basis.
+Distributions of partnership assets can also create basis disparities.
+IRC Section 754 allows some remedy for these disparities at the partnership level by allowing the partnership to increase its basis and related depreciation.
+However, this allowance is allocated (through Schedule K and K-1) to only the involved partners.
+While the form of the Section 754 election is a partnership transaction, in substance it is deemed to be a partner-level transaction because it relates directly to the calculation of partners' basis.

-A deduction for the step up in basis for partnership assets related to an Internal Revenue Code (IRC) Section 754 election (which allows IRC Section 743 adjustments) is not allowed for the Business Income Tax.
-The stepped-up basis applies to the transferee individual partner(s) only and is reflected on the partner's Schedule K-1, regardless of the fact that it may have also been reported on Schedule K of the partnership's return.
+A deduction for the step up in basis for partnership assets related to an Internal Revenue Code (IRC) Section 754 election (which allows IRC Section 734 and 743 adjustments) is not allowed for the Business Income Tax.
+The stepped-up basis applies to the transferee individual partners(s) only and is reflected on the partner's Schedule K-1, regardless of the fact that it may have also been reported on Schedule K of the partnership's return.
 IRS Form 1065 instructions for tax year 2017 (subject to change) state the adjustments must be on an attached statement to Schedule K-1 using the codes for Other Income or Other Deductions.
-For purposes of this rule, partnerships include any tax entity that directly reports Section 743 adjustments.
+For purposes of this rule, partnerships include any tax entity that directly reports Section 754 adjustments.